Umuzi-org/ACN-syllabus/content/tech-big-picture/how-web-applications-work/part-1/_index.md

 ## Displaying the web page

 Once you type in a URL then the browser somehow figures out what to display.
-There are logos and colors and adverts and all sorts of interesting stuff.
+There are logos and colours and adverts and all sorts of interesting stuff.
 The browser needs to fetch that information from somewhere.

 Remember when we said that a domain name is like a physical address?
 You can think of it as the address of a computer, that computer "serves" the website and is called a "server".